Residency in Spain for EU Nationals

 According to Spanish law, you are

-- Resident in Spain, if you are an EU national and you spend more than 3 months in Spain.
+- Resident in Spain, if you are an EU national and you spend more than 90 days in any 180-day period….and there is even a tool to calculate this here!

-- Resident and Tax Resident in Spain, if you stay in Spain for more than 183 days per year.
+- Tax Resident in Spain, if you stay in Spain for more than 183 days per year.

 In order to qualify for this certificate, and since the 10th of July 2012 when the Spanish government introduced new residency requirements for all EU citizens, you will be required to prove that you have sufficient financial resources and that you have your health assistance covered by public or private sources in Spain (Social Security or private medical insurance).